-Entities may need to use significant judgement to determine the effect of uncertainties related to the Covid-19 pandemic on their revenue accounting, e.g., estimates of variable consideration (including the constraint) and provide appropriate disclosures of these judgements.
+Entities may need to use significant judgement to determine the effect of uncertainties related to the COVID-19 pandemic on their revenue accounting, e.g., estimates of variable consideration (including the constraint) and provide appropriate disclosures of these judgements.
 Decisions made in response to the outbreak (e.g., modifying contracts, continuing transacting with customers despite collectability concerns, revising pricing) may trigger additional disclosures.
+Entities may also need to consider the impact of delays in deliveries due to supply chain issues caused by the COVID-19 pandemic, which may impact volume rebate estimates, amongst other things, due to lower sales during the period.
+The disruption of supply chains may result in a significant increase in the unavoidable costs of meeting the obligations under the contracts which may impact the provision for onerous contracts.